 With the addressing range limited to 16 bit, only 64 KByte of program address space is "visible" at any one time.
-The bank selection (the configuration of EA# and SFCF[1:0]), allows Block 1 memory to be overlaid on the lowest 8 KByte of Block 0 memory, making Block 1 reachable.
+As shown in Table 13, the bank selection (the configuration of EA# and SFCF[1:0]), allows Block 1 memory to be overlaid on the lowest 8 KByte of Block 0 memory, making Block 1 reachable.
 The same concept is employed to allow both Block 0 and Block 1 flash to be accessible to IAP operations.
 Code from a block that is not visible may not be used as a source to program another address.
 However, a block that is not "visible" may be programmed by code from the other block through mailbox registers.